Rashmi & Stephanie

 What Led Us To Adoption

-From the beginning of our relationship, we have always known that we wanted to have kids.
-Stephanie found out in her twenties that she is unable to get pregnant and Rashmee recently discovered that pregnancy through in vitro fertilization would also be tougher than she expected.
-This was a huge blow to both of us, but it didn’t take us long to determine that adoption was the right path.
+From the beginning of our relationship, we always knew that we wanted to have kids together.
+Stephanie found out in her twenties that she is unable to conceive, and Rashmi recently learned that pregnancy through IVF would be extremely difficult.
+This was a huge blow to both of us, but it didn’t take long to determine that adoption was the right path.
 Stephanie has always wanted to adopt a child, which could be partly due to growing up with a handful of adopted cousins.
-We strongly believe that our journey has led us here for a reason.
+We strongly believe that our journey has led us here for a reason, and we can’t wait to grow our family.